KidsCan! supports children ages four to 18 who have a parent or significant caregiver with the diagnosis of cancer.

 Each month the group focuses on a different theme, e.g., what is cancer, changes in family life, feelings, hope and cooperation at home.
 The children explore these themes through games, activities, and discussion which are adapted to meet the needs of children and teens of different ages.

 To register or for more information please call 919-684-2913 or e-mail Jean.Hartford.Todd@duke.edu.
-Meetings are held the 2nd Monday of every month at the Duke Cancer Center from 6 to 8pm.
+Meetings are held the 2nd Monday of every month at the Duke Cancer Center Durham from 6:00 to 8:00 pm.

 About the Holt Foundation

 Established in 1999, the Holt Foundation is a 501(c)3 non-profit charity established to provide education and support for the entire family affected by the diagnosis of cancer and its treatment.
 The Foundation strives to be a positive influence on the lives of those struggling with cancer in all of its forms in honor of the late Ojetta Holt-Shoffner.
-The Holt Foundation strives to provide assistance, with a focus of efforts on the communication, education and leadership, for children who are dealing with their parent’s illness.
-See www.holtfoundation.com for additional information.
+The Holt Foundation strives to provide assistance, with a focus of efforts on communication, education, and leadership, for children who are dealing with their parent’s illness.